MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 1. Open **Microsoft Edge**, select the address bar, navigate to **`https://entra.microsoft.com`** and log into the **Microsoft Entra admin center** as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 The admin password should be provided by your lab hosting provider.

-1. If you're asked to setup multifactor authentication, follow the instructions.
+1. If you're asked to set up multifactor authentication, follow the instructions.

 1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.